History of Central America: Greater Republic of Central America

+Territorial transfers by the British Empire

+In 1850, the British Empire signed the Clayton–Bulwer Treaty with the United States, whereby the two powers undertook to guarantee neutrality, equal use of the proposed future navigable canal, and not to "occupy, or fortify, or colonize, or assume or exercise any dominion over Nicaragua, Costa Rica, the Mosquito Coast or any part of Central America", nor make use of any protectorate or alliance, present or future, to such ends.

+As a result of this treaty, following a long crisis between the British and the Americans, the British Empire finally signed the Treaty of Comayagua with Honduras in 1859, whereby the British government ceded the Bay Islands and the northern part of the Mosquito Coast to Honduras.
+The following year, in 1860, the British Empire also signed the Treaty of Managua with Nicaragua, whereby the British government handed over the rest of the Mosquitia protectorate to Nicaragua.
+However, the Mosquito Reserve continued to exist as a quasi-independent state, a situation that lasted until the Nicaragua Crisis of 1894–1895, when the Nicaraguan government definitively incorporated it and turned it into the Zelaya Department.
+Attempts to decide the border between Honduras and Nicaragua over the annexed territory of Costa Mosquitos began in 1869 but would not be resolved until ninety-one years later, when the International Court of Justice ruled in favor of Honduras in 1960.

+The British Empire continued to maintain the colony of British Honduras until 1981, when it gained independence as Belize.

 The liberal reforms period

 Even though the dates for this period change from country to country, they approximately correspond to the years between 1870 and 1930.
 During this time, political elites in the five Central American countries advanced reforms on agriculture, commerce, and redefined the relationship between the state, society and the economy.
-The most relevant political figures during this period were the presidents Justo Rufino Barrios in Guatemala, Rafael Zaldivar in El Salvador, Braulio Carrillo Colina and Tomas Guardia in Costa Rica, Marco Aurelio Soto in Honduras, and Jose Santos Zelaya in Nicaragua.
+The most relevant political figures during this period were the presidents Justo Rufino Barrios in Guatemala, Rafael Zaldivar in El Salvador, Braulio Carrillo Colina and Tomas Guardia in Costa Rica, Marco Aurelio Soto in Honduras, and José Santos Zelaya in Nicaragua.
 The key result of this period in all the Central American countries was a transition from communal to private ownership of land.
 The extent to which liberals targeted common lands for privatization varied from country to country.
 Likewise, there were important differences in the size of the commercial landholding estate.
 Another variation among the policies promoted by the liberal governments was the use of coercion and security organizations in to implement reforms to the land ownership policies.